Guru Poornima 2014

 On 25 July, 2014 a devastating massive landslide in Mankha village washed away big chunk of mountain that buried 123 houses under mud debris; blocked one of the biggest rivers of Nepal besides washing away 3 km of highway that connects Nepal with Tibet of China.
 The massive landslide occurred in the midnight sweeping away 156 sleeping people besides rendering many homeless.

-The SSSIO Nepal immediately came into action.
+The SSSON Nepal immediately came into action.
 Seven Seva Dal carried relief materials containing utensils, blankets and mattresses for the landslide victims of 56 houses.
-But as there was no access to the victims and Government formed Natural Disaster Relief Committee was coordinating the relief work, SSSIO handed over the materials to the committee.
-SSSIO is contemplating rehabilitation seva of the victims after the initial relief work is complete. (pic .2a )
+But as there was no access to the victims and Government formed Natural Disaster Relief Committee was coordinating the relief work, SSSON handed over the materials to the committee.
+SSSON is contemplating rehabilitation seva of the victims after the initial relief work is complete. (pic .2a )

-At another place, SSSIO served 247 victims with food items (confectionaries, beaten rice, etc) for 9 days, and provided clothes, tents and blankets.
-This apart, SSSIO provided daily one meal to 50 people sheltering in a school.
+At another place, SSSON served 247 victims with food items (confectionaries, beaten rice, etc) for 9 days, and provided clothes, tents and blankets.
+This apart, SSSON provided daily one meal to 50 people sheltering in a school.
 They also served 2 newly delivered babies and the mother with clothes and post delivery food items.

 Still at another place they distributed tents to 28 families, utensils and confectioneries to 155 households.
 Here also they served one newly delivered baby and mother with clothes, post delivery food items, confectioneries, quilts and blankets. ( pic 2d)